 We understand that undertaking a PhD can be a daunting experience and as a post graduate research student you will receive ongoing support along the journey from numerous sources.
-Your supervisory team and postgraduate research student tutor will be on hand to provide support and guidance and we also run Post-Doctoral and Doctoral Student Support Group sessions within the Faculty for PhD students.
+Your supervisory team and postgraduate research student tutor will be on hand to provide support and guidance.

 Training and learning new skills is a really important part of doing a PhD and in the Faculty our students access a wide range of opportunities including core training and attendance at regional and national conferences.